Trial Pros: Fisher Phillips' Karl Lindegren

 Karl Lindegren is a partner in the Irvine and Los Angeles offices of Fisher Phillips.
 He represents employers in all areas of labor and employment law.

-His litigation practice includes jury trials, bench trials and arbitrations, as well as appeals before the California Courts of Appeal, the Ninth Circuit U.S. Court of Appeals and the Montana Supreme Court.
+His litigation practice includes jury trials, bench trials and arbitrations, as well as appeals before the California Courts of Appeal, the 9th Circuit U.S. Court of Appeals and the Montana Supreme Court.
 Lindegren frequently speaks to employer groups and provides training to clients and human resource groups.

 He provides clients with preventive advice and counseling on issues ranging from union avoidance to compliance with state and federal laws, such as the Americans with Disabilities Act and the Family and Medical Leave Act, defending and preventing wrongful discharge and discrimination claims and protection of trade secrets.